 This note-taking method, pioneered by Landmark College, stimulates active reading and can help you parcel out main ideas in one column with specific details in the other.
 Read about it here and give it a try!

-Education Place has a treasure trove of printable graphic organizers for all subjects and approaches.
+You can find a treasure trove of printable graphic organizers for all subjects and approaches online.
 Find one that works for you here!

 When reading for a class, write margin notes that help you organize different strands of thought.
 Use question marks for passages that confused you, exclamation points for important plot points, underlined text for passages you enjoyed, and highlighted text for passages relevant to your writing assignments.
 Write thoughts in your own words in the margins to jump start ideas for your essays.